If you’ve ever heard the term foot arch supports for running and wanted to know what it all about, then you have come to the right place.

 How To Determine Arch Height

-As I’ve mentioned earlier, arches vary from person to person.
+As I’ve mentioned earlier, arches vary from one person to person.
 Overall, arch types are broken down into three main classes: high, neutral, and low.

 There are also many ways to determine your arch type.
 These include